aniawsz/style-transfer-demo/README.md

 # Style Transfer Demo App

+An interface for exploring a style transfer audio effect, built using web technologies.
 This app loads a [RAVE](https://github.com/acids-ircam/RAVE) model and enables navigating its latent space with controls.

 This is a Python app with a web UI.
 In order to run it: